 Most of the discomfort will be over after the first two or three days; however, you may have some tenderness and soreness, which could last for a few weeks.
 After the first two days, you may drive a car if not taking pain medication and do light housework such as washing dishes.
 You should avoid hot baths and vigorous activity for at least two weeks unless instructed otherwise and should not participate in any sports such as jogging, swimming, bowling, tennis, etc. until after surgery is approximately three to four weeks old.

-Silicone implants are usually used, although saline implants are also available.
-We prefer silicone implants since saline implants ripple more and are only expect to last approximately 10 years.
-One needs to be at least 22 years of age to get silicone implants, otherwise it voids the warranty by the company that manufactures the implant.
+Silicone implants are generally recommended, although saline and gummy implants are available as well.
+At Parkway, we prefer silicone implants since saline implants generally need to be replaced every 10 years due to rippling, rupture, or other complications and gummy implants are firmer and can feel a little less natural.
+New patients need to be at least 22 years of age to get silicone implants, otherwise it voids the warranty by the company that manufactures the implant.